-Other versions: Made in several sizes and some variations.
+Other versions: This Paavo Tynell brass floor lamp exists in several sizes and some variations.

-This lamp is often attributed to Paavo Tynell (1890-1973), but I could not find any proof for it.
-However, it has many similarities with some lamps he designed.
+This floor lamp is often attributed to Paavo Tynell (1890-1973), but I could not find any proof for it.
+However, it has many similarities with the lamps he designed.

 Paavo Tynell was born on 25 January 1890 in Helsinki, Finland.
 He started his career as a tinsmith and later as a blacksmith specializing on metal finishes.
 He qualified as a master craftsman in 1913.